Introduction to Thermal Metal Spraying

 There is a radical difference between sealing and painting coats which cover the sprayed metal surface.

-A sealer is a low viscosity material which penetrates into the pores in the sprayed metal and seals them off, without necessarily adding to the total thickness of the protective scheme.
+A sealer is a low-viscosity material that penetrates the pores in the sprayed metal and seals them off, without necessarily adding to the total thickness of the protective scheme.

 Advantages of sealing are: